Edwin E. Moise: Early life and education

-Edwin E. Moise was born December 22, 1918, in New Orleans, Louisiana.
+Edwin E. Moïse was born December 22, 1918, in New Orleans, Louisiana.
 He graduated from Tulane University in 1940.
 He worked as a cryptanalyst and Japanese translator for the Office of the Chief of Naval Operations during World War II.

-He received his Ph.D. degree in mathematics from the University of Texas in 1947.
+He received his Doctor of Philosophy in mathematics from the University of Texas in 1947.
 His dissertation was titled "An indecomposable continuum which is homeomorphic to each of its nondegenerate subcontinua," a topic in continuum theory, and was written under the direction of Robert Lee Moore.
 In his dissertation Moise coined the term pseudo-arc.

 Career

-Moise taught at the University of Michigan from 1947 to 1960.
+Moïse taught at the University of Michigan from 1947 to 1960.
 He was James B. Conant Professor of education and mathematics at Harvard University from 1960 to 1971.
 He held a Distinguished Professorship at Queens College, City University of New York from 1971 to 1987.

-Moise started working on the topology of 3-manifolds while at the University of Michigan.
+Moïse started working on the topology of 3-manifolds while at the University of Michigan.
 During 1949–1951 he held an appointment at the Institute for Advanced Study during which he proved Moise's theorem that every 3-manifold can be triangulated in an essentially unique way.

-Moise joined the School Mathematics Study Group when it started in 1958, as a member of the geometry writing team.
-The team produced several course outlines and sample pages for a 10th grade geometry course, and then Moise and Floyd L. Downs wrote a geometry textbook, based on the team's approach, that was published in 1964.
+Moïse joined the School Mathematics Study Group when it started in 1958, as a member of the geometry writing team.
+The team produced several course outlines and sample pages for a 10th grade geometry course, and then Moïse and Floyd L. Downs wrote a geometry textbook, based on the team's approach, that was published in 1964.
 The textbook used metric postulates instead of Euclid's postulates, a controversial approach supported by some mathematicians such as Saunders Mac Lane but opposed by others such as Alexander Wittenberg and Morris Kline.

-Moise was a president of the Mathematical Association of America, a vice-president of the American Mathematical Society, a Fellow of the American Academy of Arts and Sciences, and was on the executive committee of the International Commission on Mathematical Instruction.
+Moïse was a president of the Mathematical Association of America, a vice-president of the American Mathematical Society, a Fellow of the American Academy of Arts and Sciences, and was on the executive committee of the International Commission on Mathematical Instruction.

-Moise retired from Queens College in 1987 and started a second career studying 19th century English poetry.
+Moïse retired from Queens College in 1987 and started a second career studying 19th century English poetry.
 He had six short notes of literary criticism published.

-In the middle and late 1960s, Moise was among the few members of the senior faculty at Harvard University who strongly and publicly opposed the Vietnam War.

 Moise died in New York City on December 18, 1998, aged 79.